21. 12. 2014 - 3. 1. 2015

 Admittedly, I like not particularly all the hype about Christmas and Yule.
 And I'm not an avid New Year's Eve partygoers.
 Therefore, I "buzzed off" for the holidays at the end of the year and the time between the years in an area, where you can sometimes be alone and undisturbed move/stop without being equal too far away from civilization: in the mountains of the Principality of Liechtenstein.

-As a base camp and location for the radio station I used again the mountain guest-house Sücka (in German: Berggasthaus Sücka).
+As a base camp and location for the radio station I used again the Mountain Inn Sücka (in German: Berggasthaus Sücka).
 It belongs to the municipality of Triesenberg and is located at 1402 m and above the urban district Steg near the ski resort of Malbun.
 The exact position (47°6′58,6″N, 9°33′54″O, Locator JN47SC) you'll find, among other things here.

-How to easily get into the Principality of Liechtenstein and what you can experience far from the radio station also in the winter there, I already told in the reports on my second and third trip there.
+How to easily get into the Principality of Liechtenstein and what you can experience far from the radio station also in the winter there, I already told in the reports on my 2. and 3. trip there.
 This time, the report contains more over the radio activity itself.

 Go to "chill out" and relaxing for me goes besides plenty of rest and good food and the homebrew and last but not least to transmit via radio.
 And the latter, I indulged once again extensively, although walking also not neglected.